 A business plan should include segmented goals, growth projections, and other important aspirational metrics that reflect the progress of your efforts.

 A good business plan doesn’t guarantee success.
-There are many factors that contribute to the potential profitability of a company, but a business plan can get a company on the right track.
+Many factors contribute to the potential profitability of a company, but a business plan can get a company on the right track.

 Step 2: Implement the Plan